George Washington Drawing: Easy Step-by-Step How to Draw Art Lesson for Kids

 Already subscribed to “The Daily Draw”?

-Great, then use the download button below to get your free George Washington tutorial.
+Great, then use the download button below to get your free George Washington art lesson.

 And thanks for wanting to bring more step-by-step, no-prep art lessons to your classroom!